Rugby league: Michael Burgess - New Zealand Warriors could surprise in NRL

 But there are always opportunities that come out of crisis, and in a few months we might look back on the situation as a turning point for the Auckland team.

-There are certainly some silver linings for the squad, if not the club, and the Warriors will "start" their season on Saturday against the Dragons in much better shape than they were in mid-March.
+There are certainly some silver linings for the squad, if not the club, and the Warriors will "start" their season tomorrow against the Dragons in much better shape than they were in mid-March.

 Sure, they've lost a couple of players to injury, but they've got more back and have a stronger list, recently bolstered by props Jack Murchie and Poasa Faamausili.